twio142/treemux/README.md

 # Tmux Side-Nvim-Tree

-Nothing has been this close to IDE!
+Nothing has been this close to an IDE!

 `tmux-side-nvim-tree` opens a sidebar with Neovim's [Nvim-Tree](https://github.com/nvim-tree/nvim-tree) file explorer, with additional cool features like: